makingtheimpact/gift-certificates-for-fluentforms/README.md

 - **Minimal Hooks**: Only essential WordPress hooks are used
 - **Lazy Loading**: Components are loaded only when needed
 - **Asset Optimization**: CSS and JS files are minified and optimized

+## Design Templates

+The plugin includes a powerful design template system that allows you to create multiple gift certificate designs with custom images and email templates.

+### Creating Design Templates

+1. Go to **Gift Certificates → Design Templates**
+2. Click **Add New Design**
+3. Configure the design:
+   - **Design Name**: A descriptive name for the design
+   - **Design Image**: Upload a custom image for the gift certificate
+   - **Email Template**: Customize the email template for this design
+   - **Email Format**: Choose between HTML or plain text
+   - **Active**: Enable or disable the design

+### Using Design Templates in Forms

+1. Add a radio or select field to your Fluent Forms form
+2. Set the field name to match your settings (default: `gift_certificate_design`)
+3. Add options with design IDs as values:
+   - `default` - Default design
+   - `design_123` - Custom design (use the ID shown in admin)
+4. Configure the plugin settings to map this field

+### Design Template Features

+- **Custom Images**: Each design can have its own image
+- **Individual Email Templates**: Different email templates per design
+- **HTML Support**: Rich HTML email templates with styling
+- **Placeholder Support**: Use placeholders like `{recipient_name}`, `{amount}`, etc.
+- **Responsive Design**: Email templates work on all devices

+### Default Design

+The plugin includes a default design that:
+- Uses a professional HTML email template
+- Includes a placeholder for design images
+- Works immediately without configuration
+- Cannot be deleted but can be customized

 ## Troubleshooting